 We’re big fans of golfing.
 In fact, we live on one of the finest private courses in Alberta!
 We’ve partnered with a few big names to help get you to where you want to go…in style!
 You’ll find them along the right side of the page, or look at the links below.
 By the way, we receive a small commission, at no cost to you, should you wish to purchase from them.

-We’ve just partnered with two new companies.
-Consistent Golf is a great place for advice on ways to improve your game.
+We’ve just partnered with Consistent Golf, a great place for advice on ways to improve your game.
 Trying to improve your swing?
 Take a look at The Stress Free Golf Swing – Ben Hogan’s Secret to get you started.
 How is your short game?
 Could use some improvement, right?
 Try this book from Consistent Golf.

 Looking for golf clubs?
 Check out the deals at Carl’s Golfland.
-They are having the biggest sale of the year right now until March 28.
 Click this link, or check the right side of the page.

 Amazon carries a large assortment of golf clubs and accessories.
 Click here, or on the right side of the page to get you started in your search.